Homemade Italian torrone is one of my favorite Christmas confections, yet, I do make it beyond the holidays.

 No matter what recipe I work with, when there are eggs involved, I use room-temperature eggs, but I never let an egg sit on the counter.

-Rather, I use a cup of warm faucet water and allow the eggs to sit within the glass, and the eggs come to temperature.
+Rather, I use a cup of warm faucet water and allow the eggs to sit within the glass, and the eggs come to a temperature.

 It’s a very efficient way to bring an egg to room temperature and a way to make your baking, cooking, etc, accurate as a room temperature egg works best in most (not all recipes)